Aaron Patzer: Leonardo and Fountain.com

-Fountain.com

 In 2013, Patzer launched Fountain.com along with Jean Sini, CTO.
-The main benefit to using Fountain is that you can connect with any expert, on mostly any topic, for free from your smartphone.
+The software aims to connect users to any expert on mostly any topic for free via smartphones.
+In early 2015, the software focused solely on home and garden issues.
 Fountain.com was sold to Porch.com in October 2015.
-Patzer stepped down as CEO and did not join Porch.
-Instead, he relocated overseas for personal reasons.
-Sini became the leader of Porch's San Francisco office.
+While Sini became the leader of Porch's San Francisco office, Patzer stepped down as CEO and became a Porch product adviser, relocating oversees for personal reasons.

 Vital Software

-In 2017, Patzer relocated to Auckland, New Zealand, to start Vital Software Ltd. Vital is said to "bring that consumer-focused mindset to emergency rooms and hospitals to help them organize patient flow."
+In January 2017, Patzer relocated to Auckland, New Zealand, to start Vital Software Ltd. Vital is said to "bring that consumer-focused mindset to emergency rooms and hospitals to help them organize patient flow."
+In 2019, Vital raised $5.2 million in funding, launching on April 24, with Patzer as CEO.

+Personal life

+In 2015 Patzer had a residence in San Francisco.

+He had a house in New Zealand as of 2018, where he had also purchased a farm.